thrichert/FWG/Logi_101.md

 #### Definition :

-In the FWG regiment we considere that logistics covers :
+In the FWG-logi regiment we considere that logistics covers :
 - production of items
-- Item delievery
+- 'Item' / 'vehicule' delievery
 - Base building / base maintenance

 This document will refere to :
-- a crate : is a container of X number of a specific item.
+- a crate : is a container of X number of a specific items.
 A crate takes 1 slot in an inventory
 - item when the 'object' is not in a 'crate'

 #### Job orders :

-As a FWG logi-member, you will find your asignment in discord : #logi-orders Their will be pinned messages that describe what as to be :
+As a FWG logi-member, you will find your asignment in discord : #logi-orders There will be pinned messages that describe what as to be :
-- produce
+- produced
-- deliever
+- delievered
 - where and when

 ## RESOURCES

-they come in several type : **Salvage**, **Components**, **Crude Oil** & **Sulfur**
+they come in several types : **Salvage**, **Components**, **Crude Oil** & **Sulfur**

-They are refined in the Rafinery building as describe in the below picture
+They are refined in the Refinery building as describe in the picture below.

 ![Production-chart](imgs/Supply_Flow.png)